 The PRC government at times will exercise significant oversight and discretion over the conduct of business in the PRC and may intervene or influence business operations as the government deems appropriate to further regulatory, political and societal goals.
-PWSH is required to obtain certain permits and licenses from certain PRC government agencies to operate businesses in China, such as business licenses from the State Administration for Market Regulation ("SAMR"), registrations with PRC tax authorities, filings with PRC customs for carrying out export and import business activities and registrations with China's State Administration of Foreign Exchange (SAFE) for the ability to receive funds from offshore entities and transfer funds to offshore entities.
-We are not currently required to obtain permissions or approvals from the Cyberspace Administration of China ("CAC") or China Securities Regulatory Commission ("CSRC"), but would need to obtain approval from CSRC if PWSH applies for a listing on The Shanghai Exchange's Science and Technology Innovation Board, known as the STAR Market (the "Listing"), and as a listed company PWSH would continue to be subject to CSRC rules and regulations.
-As of the date of this report, PWSH has obtained the required business licenses from the SAMR and complied with registration and filing requirements of other Chinese government agencies, and has not been denied such registrations or filings by any PRC authority, however, if we do not receive or maintain the necessary permissions or approvals, inadvertently conclude that such permissions or approvals are not required, or applicable laws, regulations or interpretations change and we become required to obtain such permissions or approvals in the future and we fail to do so, we may be subject to investigations, fines, penalties, suspensions in operations, or other punitive action which could result in a material adverse change in our PRC operations and our results of operation, which in turn could cause our stock price to be materially and adversely affected.
+PWSH is Our Chinese subsidiaries are required to obtain certain permits and licenses from certain PRC government agencies to operate businesses in China, such as business licenses from the State Administration for Market Regulation ("SAMR" ("SAMR")), registrations with PRC tax authorities, filings with PRC customs for carrying out export and import business activities and registrations with China's State Administration of Foreign Exchange (SAFE) for the ability to receive funds from offshore entities and transfer funds to offshore entities.
+We The Company has determined, in consultation with its general counsel, that we are not currently required to obtain permissions or approvals from the Cyberspace Administration of China ("CAC") CAC.
+The Company is also not currently required to obtain permissions or China Securities Regulatory Commission ("CSRC"), approvals from the CSRC, but would need to obtain approval from CSRC if PWSH applies for a listing on The Shanghai Exchange's Science and Technology Innovation Board, known as the STAR Market (the "Listing"), Listing, and as a listed company PWSH would continue to be subject to CSRC rules and regulations.
+As of the date of this report, PWSH has filing, our Chinese subsidiaries have obtained the required business licenses from the SAMR and complied with registration and filing requirements of other Chinese government agencies, and has have not been denied such registrations or filings by any PRC authority, however, if we do not receive or maintain the necessary permissions or approvals, inadvertently conclude that such permissions or approvals are not required, or applicable laws, regulations or interpretations change and we become required to obtain such permissions or approvals in the future and we fail to do so, we may be subject to investigations, fines, penalties, suspensions in operations, or other punitive action which could result in a material adverse change in our PRC operations and our results of operation, which in turn could cause our stock price to be materially and adversely affected.

 Additionally, rules and regulations in China can change quickly and with little advance notice.
 For example, the PRC government has recently initiated a series of regulatory actions and made a number of public statements on the regulation of businesses in China with little advance notice, including enhancing supervision over China-based companies listed overseas, adopting new measures to extend the scope of cybersecurity reviews, and expanding efforts in anti-monopoly enforcement.
 While we do not believe we are subject to these regulatory actions or statements, as we have not implemented the kind of monopolistic behavior that is the target of these rules, and our business does not involve large-scale collection of user data, implicate cybersecurity, or involve any other type of restricted industry, and therefore these regulatory actions and statements do not impact our ability to conduct our business, accept foreign investments into PWSH, or list our PWSH shares on the STAR Market, there is no guarantee that the PRC government will refrain from releasing regulations or policies regarding the Company's industry that could adversely affect our business, financial condition, results of operations or ability to list PWSH shares on the STAR market.
+Market.